 ...a long-term view of the net effect on your bottom line is much more meaningful when determining if solar panels are worth it for your business.

-Purchasing offers the long-term advantage of owning the equipment and benefitting from the full useful life of the system.
-But, for a variety of reasons, a solar lease or PPA (Power Purchase Agreement) might make the most sense in both the short and long term.
+Purchasing offers the long-term advantage of owning the equipment and benefiting from the full useful life of the system.
+But, for a variety of reasons, a solar lease or PPA (power purchase agreement) might make the most sense in both the short and long term.
 With a solar lease or PPA, you can see immediate savings on electric bills as soon as your system is installed and running, with little or no cash up front.
 However, you will have to make monthly payments throughout the term of the agreement.
 A typical lease or PPA runs 20–30 years and may include a variety of purchase and renewal options (terms and conditions will apply).

 Even if the total savings from a lease or PPA aren’t as great as they would be if you purchased a system outright, they’re often enough to justify going solar.
 Solar leases and PPAs offer an increasing number of organizations access to the benefits of solar power without having to own, operate or maintain a solar installation themselves.